Equipment and Safety

 Rapid Ascent provides a certain amount of ‘duty of care’ over all competitors, volunteers and stakeholders in the Run Larapinta Stage Race.
 We will ensure that the race is run as it is described, with water where it is described, support where it is described and assistance where it is described in the event program.

 Where conditions are beyond ‘normal’ (e.g. hotter than 30 deg) we will extend our duty of care over participants to help you handle the conditions.
-We have our own risk management plans, emergency plans and procedures to follow if an incident happens and are in continual correspondence with the National Parks and Wildlife and other land managers and stakeholders to ensure that the course environment is as described.
+We have risk management plans, emergency plans and procedures to follow if an incident happens and are in continual correspondence with the National Parks and Wildlife Service and other land managers and stakeholders to ensure that the course environment is as described.

-If you wish to discuss the safety of the event and our plans and procedures then please contact us at any time via [email protected] or 03 5261 5511.
+If you wish to discuss the safety of the event and our plans and procedures, then please contact us at any time via [email protected] or 03 5261 5511.

 EMERGENCY ACCESS AND EVACUATION